Our most important people are our Tutors – special individuals doing remarkable work.

 Susy Gould-Obiora – Senior Partnerships & Fundraising Manager

 Susy has worked in fundraising roles for the charitable sector for over 15 years including with The Royal Academy of Arts, Leonard Cheshire Disability, the MS Society and Sands.
 Susy also leads on our Digital Engagement and Social Media and is excited to be part of the Children’s Literacy Charity.
-With a son who is of primary school age, Susy is passionate about helping us to raise funds, and ensure more disadvantaged children have the opportunity to catch up with their literacy.
+Susy is passionate about helping the charity raise funds, and ensure more disadvantaged children have the opportunity to catch up with their literacy.

 Halima Begum, Head of Finance